RadianttK/anilist-jimaku-button/README.md

 # anilist-jimaku-button

-Script for adding a button to individual anime pages on AniList that links to the corresponding Jimaku entry.
+This script adds a button to AniList anime pages, linking straight to the corresponding Jimaku entry.
+- The ID for the Jimaku entry is retrieved using the Jimaku API, so a Jimaku API key is required to use the script.

 ### Instructions